TheaGal/BTZC_game_engine/Hawsoo_devnotes.md

         - [x] Query the position/location of the head from the char model for eyesight.
             - This way looking around can be accomplished by an actual looking around animation and doesn't have to be programmed.
             - Perhaps could be similar to the hitcapsule-to-bone system?
-        - [ ] Checkbox of "player character is an enemy".
+        - [ ] ~~Checkbox of "player character is an enemy".~~
             - There needs to be a midpoint for the player character that the origin is, since the player origin is at the feet at the moment oof.
+            - Crossed out.
+Using a mask now.
         - [ ] Current state text.
         - [ ] Param of viewable fov and radius for line-of-sight awareness.
         - [ ] Param of hearable radius for hearing points of suspicion.
         - [ ] Param of viewable fov and radius for seeing points of suspicion.

-        - [ ] Draw lines showing eyesight and CPU suspicion/awareness detection zone.
+        - [x] Draw lines showing eyesight and CPU suspicion/awareness detection zone.
             - You can create new color codes and stuff for this too.
             - [x] Double check that using the "Eyes" bone for tracking eyesight is working correctly.
             - [x] Detection zones.